icao/icao/README.md

 In my spare time I collaborate with open source projects 🤖.
 I have not yet had the opportunity to collaborate in a big one, only in personal projects.

-## 👾 Technologies that i know and like
+## 👾 Technologies That I Know And Like

 ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)&nbsp;
 ![CSS3](https://img.shields.io/badge/css3-%231572B6.svg?style=for-the-badge&logo=css3&logoColor=white)&nbsp;